ogratwicklcs/Webinar-Workshop-Ansible-Linux/1.3-playbook/README.md

 ```
 > **Tip**
 >
 > Since playbooks are written in YAML, alignment of the lines and keywords is crucial.
 Make sure to vertically align the *t* in `task` with the *b* in `become`.
-Once you are more familiar with Ansible, make sure to take some time and study a bit the [YAML Syntax](http://docs.ansible.com/ansible/YAMLSyntax.html).

 In the added lines: